sinonjs/sinon/CONTRIBUTING.md

 There are numerous benefits to great commit messages

-* They allow Sinon.JS users to easily understand the consequences of updating to a newer version
+* They allow Sinon.JS users to understand the consequences of updating to a newer version
 * They help contributors understand what is going on with the codebase, allowing features and fixes to be developed faster
 * They save maintainers time when compiling the changelog for a new release